 David graduated in 2005 with a PhD degree after completing his undergraduate and honours degree at Flinders University in South Australia.
 His PhD was an industrial project investigating certain chemical issues in the pulp and paper industry.

 On completion of his PhD, David took up a key-account management position with the chemical company BASF in the paper process chemicals division.

 His role investigates chemical issues occurring on varying types of paper machines and recommending different chemical systems to improve machine productivity.

 Malcolm Wilson graduated from the University of Tasmania in 1987 with a BSc (Hons), earning First Class Honours in Chemistry and earned a second degree from the University (BCom) in 1992.

-Over the past 15 years, Malcolm has held a number of senior positions in the mining and resources sector and taken lead roles on a number of significant projects.
+Malcolm has held a number of senior positions in the mining and resources sector and taken lead roles on a number of significant projects.
 He has gained and applied a wealth of knowledge and experience both domestically and internationally in the areas of leadership and team development, strategic planning, business performance analysis, financial risk management, treasury, statutory reporting, commercial negotiations and corporate governance.

 Malcolm joined the BHP Billiton Group in 2004 and has held his current role as Financial Controller for BHP Billiton Marketing based in The Hague since late 2006.

 Authorised by the Head of School, Physical Sciences